La Bottine Souriante

-La Bottine Souriante is a folk band from Canada.
-The band specializes in traditional French Canadian folk music, often with a modern twist.
+La Bottine Souriante (LBS) is a folk band from Canada.
+The band specializes in traditional Québécois music, often with a modern twist.

 Formed in 1976 by Yves Lambert, Andre Marchand, and Mario Forest, they have toured extensively through Europe and North America.
-In 1990, the band integrated a four-piece horn section with traditional instruments such as accordion, fiddle, guitar, piano and double bass, in order to add an element of jazz to their music.
-In 1998, they contributed a song to the Canadian Celtic music compilation by The Chieftains, Fire in the Kitchen.
+In 1990, the band integrated a four-piece horn section with traditional instruments, such as the accordion, fiddle, guitar, piano and double bass, in order to add an element of jazz to their music.
+In 1998, they contributed a song to the Canadian Celtic music compilation album by The Chieftains, Fire in the Kitchen.

 The group's name means "the smiling boot", which refers to the appearance of a work boot with worn-out soles.

 Members

-The line-up for LBS has changed numerous times (not unusual for folk groups), and its sound has evolved accordingly.
+The line-up for LBS has changed numerous times (which is not unusual for folk groups), and its sound has evolved accordingly.
 The band started out with a very French Canadian feel with guitar, accordion and fiddle, but has expanded to include other styles and instruments.
-Although founder Yves Lambert has left the group, LBS continues to perform, and a new wave of young musicians joined the group in 2002.
+Although all of the founders have left the group, LBS continues to perform, and a new wave of young musicians joined the group in 2002.

 LBS's current line-up is: